Call-for-Code-for-Racial-Justice/TakeTwo-Marker-ChromeExtension/README.md

 One of the issues that was identified early on in trying to build a model that can detect racial bias, was the lack of a data on racially biased words and phrases.

-The TakeTwo Chrome browser extension is a plugin to facilitate crowdsourcing words and phrases that could be racially biased.
+The TakeTwo Chrome browser extension is a plugin to facilitate the capture and categorisation words and phrases that could be racially biased through a browser.
 The words and phrases can be categorised.
 The categories are defined in our [API](https://github.com/embrace-call-for-code/taketwo-webapi).

 The words and phrases, along with their category, are sent to a backend database via an API.
 The data is used to train an ML text classification model on the significance of the context in which the language was used.

-Contributors to the project can be part of the crowdsourcing process by installing a browser extension.

-The extension intermittently serves an existing record from the database to the user and asks them to highlight and classify any racial bias present.
+The extension intermittently serves an existing data record from the database to the user and asks them to highlight and classify any racial bias present.
 This can then be used to verify the merit of an existing mark.
 This enhances the reliability of the model.

 ### Data